EmanuelFromFlorence/XR-Mixed-Reality-getting-started/README.md

 # :beginner: Getting started using the Coconut-XR Ecosystem

-In this getting started tutorial, we build a simple, immersive draggable music player.
+In this getting started tutorial we build a simple, immersive draggable music player.

 ![Screenshot](./mini-player.gif)